 BY BARBARA GIZZI

-The Deltona Art Club meets at 9:30 a.m. on the second Wednesday of each month September-May, in the Scrub Jay Room at the Deltona Regional Library, 2150 Eustace Ave., and takes a break during the summer months.
+The Deltona Art Club meets at 9:30 a.m. on the second Wednesday of each month September-May in the Scrub Jay Room of the Deltona Regional Library, 2150 Eustace Ave., and takes a break during the summer months.
 Artists wishing to get inspiration and be among other artists of various styles and mediums are welcome to come join the club in September.